Sustainable Forest Management

 Papua New Guinea

 Open Bay Timber (OBT) keeps track of the fire hazard levels by analyzing temperature, rainfall, and humidity every day, as well as by preparing firebreaks and organizing forest residues to prevent the spread of fire on the planted forest.
 In areas with a high risk of fire, patrols of work sites are increased from once to twice a day to meticulously check for signs of fire.
-In 2022, there was one incident caused by a fire that jumped from an adjacent property, but countermeasures were strengthened by conducting educational activities for local residents regarding fire handling.
-We will work together with the community to reduce the number of fires to zero.
+We have had no cases of forest fires under our management in 2023 thanks to these initiatives.

 New Zealand